-When a tooth becomes broken, what should you do?
-We recommend contacting your dentist in Baltimore right away.
-A damaged tooth should be addressed as soon as possible.
+When a tooth brakes, what should you do?
+We recommend contacting your dentist office in Baltimore right away.
+You should repair a damaged tooth as soon as possible.
 Fortunately, we have a unique cosmetic procedure that can fix a tooth in a single visit.
-Esthetic contouring and dental bonding is a technique used to alter the shape of worn or chipped teeth.
+Esthetic contouring and dental bonding is a technique that alters the shape of worn or chipped teeth.
 Bonding teeth is most effective in cases where damage is not significant.
 A dentist can use dental bonding for procedures that cover small chips or cracks in teeth, attach bridges, cover spaces between teeth, or even replace missing teeth.

 - Improve the appearance of stained, discolored or yellow teeth

 - Correct misshapen or crooked teeth